kennygrant/web-programming-in-go/serve!.md

 ## Free and Automatic Let's Encrypt certificates

 The [autocert](https://godoc.org/golang.org/x/crypto/acme/autocert) library allows you to automatically request TLS certs for your domains and serve your website with TLS without having to deal directly with a certificate authority, your server will request certificates from [Let's Encrypt ](https://letsencrypt.org/)Authority \(or any other supporting the ACME protocol\).
+As you can see from the code below, this is just a few more lines of code.

 ```go
 domains := "example.com www.example.com"